andzamul/civ5-singleplayer-to-hotseat-converter/README.md

   * scenario rules
   * starting positions
 * Creates a new save instead of modifying the original.
-* Can output directly to the Civilization V Hotseat save directory.
+* Can save directly into Civilization V's Hotseat save directory.

 ## Tested